graphql/graphql-scalars/scalars/contributed/chillicream/base64-string.md

 # Input spec

-A `ByteArray` scalar accepts Base64-encoded string values, both as GraphQL literals and as JSON input values.
+A `Base64String` scalar accepts Base64-encoded string values, both as GraphQL literals and as JSON input values.

 The input must be a valid Base64-encoded string following RFC 4648.